 Breathe Easy Homes

-60 Breathe Easy Homes were built through a partnership between Seattle Housing Authority and Neighborhood House, which together obtained $1.8 million in Healthy Homes grants.
+60 Breathe Easy Homes were built through a partnership between Seattle Housing Authority, Neighborhood House, Public Health - Seattle & King County, and the University of Washington, which together obtained $1.8 million in Healthy Homes grants.

 While all homes at High Point are built with features to improve air quality, Breathe Easy Homes are constructed in ways that help further decrease the risk factors that cause asthma among low-income children.
 As part of this project, an environmental outreach program focuses on improving resident health.